wp-plugins/wordpress-23-related-posts-plugin/readme.txt

 Fix for security vulnerability.
 Upgrade immediately.

 == Changelog ==

+= 3.3.1 =
+* Added setting for admins to restrict the ability to edit automatically added Related posts to admins only
+* Getting ready to reorganize settings page

 = 3.3 =
 * Fixed compatibility issues with Zemanta Editorial Assistant